E. Coli Found in Meat Causes 500,000 UTIs a Year

 E. coli-tainted meat and other types of meat

-E. coli was recovered from raw , turkey, and hog samples that were gathered by the researchers for this investigation.
+E. coli was recovered from raw chicken, turkey, and hog samples that were gathered by the researchers for this investigation.
 The meat samples were acquired from major grocery store chains in Flagstaff, Arizona.
 At the same time, the researchers collected E. coli isolates from the urine and blood of patients who were hospitalized at the Flagstaff Medical Center of Northern Arizona Healthcare for urinary tract infections (UTIs).

 The research team identified portions of E. coli DNA that are specific to strains that inhabit food animals rather than people, and then constructed a new predictive model to differentiate E. coli from the two sources by examining the genomes of E. coli found in meat and those found in patients.